 While the current research is mostly preclinical, several studies have looked at how cannabis affects the sexes differently.
 Here is an overview of the results.

 Why Does Cannabis Affect Men and Women Differently?

 Most people understand that height and weight may play a significant role in your initial tolerance to a drug—larger people may need more of a drug to experience the same effects as smaller individuals.
 It’s a bit more difficult to understand why marijuana should affect men and women differently, especially if they’re similar in size.
 In fact, there are several key differences between male and female anatomy and physiology that have a significant effect on how individuals react to marijuana.
 These include:

 - Brain Receptors

 The chemicals in cannabis work by binding to unique receptors in the brain.
 The number, density and function of these receptors change from person to person, eliciting different effects for each cannabis user.
-One of the things that affect the prevalence of these receptors is the presence and quantity of certain sex hormones.
-Because the amount of each type of sex hormone differs between men and women, men and women will have different amounts of receptors, affecting their high.
+One thing that affects the prevalence of these receptors is the presence and quantity of certain sex hormones.
+Because the amount of each type of sex hormone differs between men and women, they have different amounts of receptors, affecting the way they react to marijuana.

 - Sex Hormones

 Sex hormones don’t just affect the number of brain receptors—certain hormones have a direct effect on the chemicals in cannabis.
 Estrogen is the most notable of these hormones because it regulates the production of fatty acid amide hydrolase (FAAH), a chemical that degrades the endocannabinoid anandamide, which is the human body’s natural version of THC.
 When estrogen levels are decreased, FAAH is less regulated and can freely degrade anandamide, resulting in greater anxiety and depression and a reduced response to THC.